OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 The 20:unable to get local issuer certificate

-file containing common public CA root certificates.
+bundle containing popular public root CA certificates.

-wherever appropriate in your development environment—through php.ini
+file in your development environment—whether in php.ini